Western Union Scams

 - Somebody from out of town was planning to rent your apartment, but things fell through, and they want the security deposit back.

 - Your buyer accidentally got a cashier’s check for the wrong amount, but they trust you to send back any excess.

-If you receive a check—even an “official” check or a cashier’s check—the check might bounce several weeks after you deposit it.
+If you receive a check—even an official check or a cashier’s check—the check might bounce several weeks after you deposit it.
 However, your bank will add the funds to your account balance and allow you to withdraw the money as if the check was good.
-But you are ultimately responsible for all deposits: If the check bounces after you withdraw cash, you’ll have to replace those funds somehow.
+But you are ultimately responsible for all deposits.
+Therefore, if the check bounces after you withdraw the cash, you’ll have to replace those funds.

-You might think nobody could get away with these scams, given your own experiences with the financial system.
-It’s reasonable to assume that the police can easily find the thief using information from the bank accounts used and video surveillance from anywhere the thief picked up money.
-But in most cases, law enforcement agencies can’t do anything—the scammers are overseas and impossible to find.
+It’s reasonable to assume that the police can easily find the thief using information from the bank accounts used and video surveillance from anywhere the thief picked up the money.
+In most cases, however, law enforcement agencies can’t do anything—in many cases, the scammers are overseas and impossible to find.

-Local appearance: It’s easy for thieves to give you the impression that they are local.
-They can send and receive text messages using local numbers, and even reference physical locations (“I’ll meet you at the gas station next to the blue house on First and Broadway”).
+Unfortunately, it’s easy for thieves to give you the impression that they are local.
+They can send and receive text messages using local numbers via a voice over internet protocol (VOIP).

-Plus, recipients sometimes just need a few details about the transaction—perhaps a transaction ID, known as the MTCN, or their “name”—to walk away with your cash.
-Scammers will even promise that Western Union can set a “passphrase” for the transaction, but that offers little if any protection.
+Recipients in other countries sometimes just need a few details about the transaction—perhaps a transaction ID, known as the MTCN, or their name, to walk away with your cash.